andijcr/andijcr.github.io/content/posts/reducing_variadic_template_code_bloat_with_type_erasure.md

 }
 ```

 A temporary `std::array` is created with the `args` converted to the common `carrier` type and passed to the non-templated, type-erased `vprint` function.

 As long as we are careful not to create dangling references within the `carrier`'s constructor (e.g., by storing a pointer to a temporary created *inside* the constructor itself), we are fine since the `carrier` objects in the array will all live until the end of the statement (the call to `vprint`).

 ### Introducing the `carrier` Struct

-The `carrier` is conceptually a `void` pointer to the value and a function pointer to the formatting function (in `fmtlib`, this would be more akin to a formatting object or a visitation pattern).
+The `carrier` is conceptually a `void` pointer to the value and a function pointer to the formatting function (in `fmtlib`, this would be a formatting object).

 There are, however, some optimizations to account for primitive types and string literals to reduce unnecessary indirections and further optimize codegen.

 We use a `union` to store either a primitive type or a `void const*` to the value.

 The overloaded `carrier::carrier` constructors are responsible for creating a lambda (which becomes a function pointer) that will "remember" the type of `arg` and select the correct `print_fn` overload.

 ```c++
 // type-erased printer argument carrier. the argument has to outlive the